 The non-consolidated capital adequacy ratio is calculated using the method stipulated in "standards for the bank to examine the adequacy of its capital based on assets held by it pursuant to Article 14-2 of the Banking Act" (Notification No.19 issued by the Japanese Financial Services Agency in 2006).
+SMBC Trust Bank applied Basel III finalization from the end of FY2023.

-In addition to the method stipulated in the Notification No. 19 to calculate the non-consolidated capital adequacy ratio (referred to as "Domestic Standard" in the Notification), SMBC Trust has adopted the Standardized approach for calculating credit risk-weighted assets and the Basic Indicator approach for calculating operational risk.
+In addition to the method stipulated in the Notification No. 19 to calculate the non-consolidated capital adequacy ratio (referred to as "Domestic Standard" in the Notification), SMBC Trust has adopted the Standardized approach for calculating credit risk-weighted assets.

-(Millions of Yer Items As of September 30, 2022 As of September 30, 2023 Core Capital Basic Components (1) Directly issued qualifying common share or mandatory convertible preference share plus related capital surplus and retained earnings 135,336 158,828 of which : capital and capital surplus 173,103 173,103 of which : retained earnings (37,766) (14,274) of which : treasury stock (-) of which : cash dividends to be paid (-) of which : other than the above Stock acquisition rights to common shares or mandatory convertible preference shares - - Total of general reserve for possible loan losses and eligible provisions included in Core Capital Basic Components 2,779 960 of which : general reserve for possible loan losses 2,779 960 of which : eligible provisions Qualifying non-cumulative perpetual preferred stock subject to phase-out arrangements included in Core Capital Basic Components - - Eligible capital instruments subject to phase-out arrangements included in Core Capital Basic Components - Capital instruments issued by public agency under capital enhancement action included in Core Capital Basic Components - - 45% equivalent of the difference between the revaluated amount of the land and the book value immediately prior to revaluation included in Core Capital Basic Components - Amount of Core Capital Basic Components (A) 138,116 159,788 Core Capital Adjustments (2) · · Total intangible assets (excluding those relating to mortgage servicing rights) 4,108 6,163 of which : goodwill (including those equivalent) of which : other intangible assets other than goodwill and mortgage servicing rights (net of related tax liability) 4,108 6,163
+(Millions of Yen) Items As of September 30, 2023 As of September 30, 2024 Core Capital Basic Components (1) Directly issued qualifying common share or mandatory convertible preference share plus related capital surplus and retained earnings 158,828 180,988 of which : capital and capital surplus 173,103 173,103 of which : retained earnings (14,274) 7,885 of which : treasury stock (-) of which : cash dividends to be paid (-) of which : other than the above Stock acquisition rights and stock subscription rights to common shares or mandatory convertible preference shares Total of general reserve for possible loan losses and eligible provisions included in Core Capital Basic Components 960 986 of which : general reserve for possible loan losses 960 986 of which : eligible provisions Qualifying non-cumulative perpetual preferred stock subject to phase-out arrangements included in Core Capital Basic Components - Eligible capital instruments subject to phase-out arrangements included in Core Capital Basic Components - Capital instruments issued by public agency under capital enhancement action included in Core Capital Basic Components 45% equivalent of the difference between the revaluated amount of the land and the book value immediately prior to revaluation included in Core Capital Basic Components Amount of Core Capital Basic Components (A) 159,788 181,974 Core Capital Adjustments (2) Total intangible assets (excluding those relating to mortgage servicing rights) 6,163 8,176 of which : goodwill (including those equivalent) - of which : other intangible assets other than goodwill and mortgage servicing rights (net of related tax liability) 6,163 8,176 Deferred tax assets that rely on future profitability excluding those arising from temporary differences (net of related tax liability) - 859